 Already we are seeing firms unfairly classify self-employed workers as ‘deemed employees’ which means they are taxed as employees, but yet receive none of the rights of employment.

 Also at the end of February, the Government concluded its review of IR35 which again was met with criticism as contracting groups called it out as “lip service”.
-Mr Sunak also said the first 12 months of the legislation will not be “heavy handed”.
+Mr Sunak has said that the first 12 months of the legislation will not be “heavy handed”.

 Mr Sunak said: